DreamWorks Experience: DreamWorks Experience

-Towards the middle of 2011, elements of Nickelodeon theming started to be removed leading to speculation that the contract with the television network was being terminated.
-By the start of the winter holidays on 25 June 2011, all of the rides were renamed to a generic interim kids theme: Kid's World.
 In October 2011, the former Nick Pics building and the Remota Boats area were demolished with work beginning on a replacement building on the Nick Pics site.

 Earlier in 2011, the outgoing CEO of Dreamworld, Noel Dempsey, leaked Dreamworld's plans to team up with DreamWorks Animation on his LinkedIn profile page.
 On 10 November 2011, Dreamworld officially announced a three-stage plan to incorporate DreamWorks Animation films and characters into its theme park.
 The first phase, set to open 19 December 2011, was the DreamWorks Holiday Shrektacular Show which featured 8 DreamWorks Animation characters live on stage.
 The second phase will include the retheming of Dreamworld's kids area, Kid's World, into a 8400 sqm DreamWorks Experience precinct.
 This phase is set to open in Easter 2012.
 The final phase will be the development of an eating and meet-and-greet area called Kung Fu garden.
 The three phases are expected to cost $10 million to complete.

 In late 2011, construction of the DreamWorks Experience precinct began with the removal of the photo shop and the adjacent Remota Boats in Main Street.
 On 1 February 2012, following the peak season, Dreamworld closed most of the rides in Kid's World.
 Swinger Zinger, Mighty-Go-Round, Sky Rocket, Rainforest Rampage and Kite Flyer were all closed pending their retheme into DreamWorks Animation.
 During this time, two temporary rides named Mini-Swingers (SBF Visa Group Circus Swing) and Choppers (SBF Visa Group Chopper Train) operated in Ocean Parade near The Claw and AVPX, respectively.
 In February 2012, Dreamworld announced that the DreamWorks Experience precinct would originally consist of two areas (Madagascar Madness and Shrek’s Faire Faire Away) with a third area (Kung Fu Panda: Land of Awesomeness) to be added later.
 Names for the rethemed rides were also announced.
 On 31 March 2012, the DreamWorks Experience officially opened to the public.

 On 15 July 2012, the Avalanche was closed to make way for a new attraction at the end of the year.
 The replacement attraction was part of Kung Fu Panda: Land of Awesomeness and its opening marked the final stage of the DreamWorks Experience.